 These commands create symbolic links for the Python versions.
 Note that these commands are customizable according to the Python versions available on your system, and you don’t need to execute all the commands if you don’t have every version installed.
 Only the versions present on your machine will have their symbolic links created.

-Step 2: Listing Available Python Versions
+Step 2: List Available Python Versions on Ubuntu

 You can achieve this by running the following command: